constant-flow/raspberry-pack/Readme.md

 ## Feature backlog

-- choose between Lite/Desktop version of Raspbian (right now its Lite only)
 - handle empty files in a better way
 - make username adjustable via `user-name.conf`
 - ask if all security relevant infos should be removed from the raspberry-pack (or zipped and encrypted)